 If so, you may still be a good candidate for EMDR therapy.

-Contact us today to see if EMDR might help you release what no longer serves you.
+If you are searching for EMDR in Jacksonville, FL or the beaches area, contact us today to see if EMDR might help you release what no longer serves you.